Home Collections Best Mutual Funds for Lumpsum Investments in India

 How to Invest a Lumpsum Amount in Mutual Funds?

-You can easily invest a lumpsum amount for a one time investment in mutual funds by following these steps:
+You can easily invest the best lumpsum investment plans by following these steps:

-- Once you have selected the lumpsum investment options based on different metrics and parameters, go to smallcase.com or the smallcase app, and login via your phone number.
-Click on ‘Discover‘ and enter the name of the specific best mutual fund for lumpsum investment in the search bar and hit enter.
+• Once you have selected the lumpsum investment options based on different metrics and parameters, go to smallcase.com or the smallcase app, and login via your phone number.
+Click on ‘Discover‘ and enter the name of the specific best mutual fund for the best lumpsum investment plans in the search bar and hit enter.
 You can click on ‘invest now’ and select whether you want to invest a lumpsum amount or start an SIP!

 Using a Lumpsum Calculator

-A lumpsum calculator estimates how much you need to invest today in lumpsum best mutual funds to reach a future goal and shows potential returns.
+A lumpsum calculator estimates how much you need to invest today in the best lumpsum mutual funds to reach a future goal and shows potential returns.

 Formula: